vladantrhlik/VT-40/vt40w/README.md

 # VT-40w
-Modified version of VT-40 PCB with IO expander and Xiao BLE microcontroller.
+Modified version of VT-40 PCB with IO expander and XIAO BLE microcontroller.

 ## Build
 For a long time a wanted to build a wireless keyboard, and because I had few of the VT-40 PCBs laying around, I decided to modify it to work with a BLE capable microcroller.